 Segment your content

 Segmentation is important for content as well.
 Once you know who you are targeting, think about offering something valuable to them.
-Doing so will increase your chances of capturing the attention of your audience.
+Carrying this out in your email marketing strategy will increase your chances of capturing the attention of your audience.

 Personalize your emails